Agua Boa Packing List

 Clothing:

-Lightweight fleece or vest (for long runs up river)
+Lightweight fleece and rain jacket (for long runs up river)

 Polarized sunglasses - Costa Silver or Green mirror and another pair with low light lenses are recommended.